What soft skills are needed for apprenticeships?

 Developing functional skills for the workplace

 Working as part of a team can be an adjustment for apprentices who haven’t previously had that kind of experience.
 Some people’s first introduction to working environments is through apprenticeships, and the functional skills required to succeed in that space may be unfamiliar.
-Apprentices should know that they’re not alone in this, and developing soft skills may be more simple than they think.
+Apprentices should know that they’re not alone in this, and developing soft skills may be simpler than they think.

 Importance of practical learning